-- Software Suppliers should understand the risks associated with its business and controls should be in place to mitigate any risks identified - A business risk assessment must take into account risks relevant to the business - Software Suppliers should read the AML Guidance for best practice on carrying out a risk assessment - Risk assessments should be documented, regularly reviewed and updated. - Due diligence should be carried out on third parties, documented and regularly monitored and updated.
+- Software Suppliers should understand the risks associated with its business and controls should be in place to mitigate any risks identified - Consideration to relevant factors outlined in publicly available documents such as National Risk Assessment or the National Risk Appetite Statement should be made. - A business risk assessment must take into account risks relevant to the business - Software Suppliers should read the AML Guidance for best practice on carrying out a risk assessment - Risk assessments should be documented, regularly reviewed and updated. - Due diligence should be carried out on third parties, documented and regularly monitored and updated.
 It should be informed by the business risk assessment with clearly documented rationales as to the level of risk vs level of due diligence carried out.